Do you have a question about MyHousing? Check out our Frequently Asked Questions (FAQs) first to see if we can help with an answer.

 How do I apply?

 After you have answered a few questions, you will receive your Housing Options plan.
-If, after this, you decide to go ahead and apply, please fill in our online application form (insert link).
+If, after this, you decide to go ahead and apply, please register.
 It’s easy to do on your mobile or computer.
 Staff in our local housing offices can help if you need any extra support.

 I need help to register for MyHousing.
 What support is available?